richmondu/toy_application/README.md

 4. <b>Documentation</b>

    Use Swagger (OpenAPI) for documentation.
+When using FastAPI, support for Swagger is easier.

 5. <b>Others</b>